erujs/erujs/README.md

 # Hi there 👋

-I'm Jerus, a software engineer that focuses on Front-End Web development.
+I'm Jerus, a software engineer that focus on front-end web development.

-I also explore different technologies around web dev and implement it on my personal projects.

-I'm an INTP kind of person, tho I value my reserved personality, I also love having interesting conversations.
+I'm an INTP kind of person, tho I value my reserved personality but I love interesting conversations.

 ## Want to connect?
 Let's talk over coffee: